There’s no shame in having a little bourbon for breakfast, right?

 3 tablespoons water

-Preheat the oven to 350 F and spray a 9x5 inch or slightly smaller loaf pan with flour-added cooking spray.
+Preheat the oven to 350 F and grease an 8x4 inch loaf pan.

 Combine the flour, baking soda, baking powder and salt in a bowl and stir well to mix.